timescale/docs/timescaledb/getting-started/launch-timescaledb/launch-timescaledb-cloud.md

 # Launch your first instance

-Getting Started tutorial, we'll use Timescale Cloud to get you up and running quickly.
+ we'll use Timescale Cloud to get you up and running quickly.
 Timescale Cloud combines the power and reliability of TimescaleDB with a fully managed, cloud-native experience that is easy to start and less expensive to operate.